Skip to Main Content

 2. Consult Encyclopedias and Reference Sources

-• Use reference books for background information, broad overviews and summaries.
+• Use reference books for background information, broad overviews, and summaries.

 • Subject encyclopedia articles are signed by contributors who are experts on the topic.